jidanyu/everything-sdk-rs/README.md

 Use [Everything SDK](https://www.voidtools.com/support/everything/sdk/) in __Rust way__.
 Types and Lifetime prevent you from accidentally calling the IPC query functions by mistake.

-_No document proofing yet, but you should be able to try it out._
+_No document proofing yet, but you could be able to try it out._

 ## Usage